Last updated on September 29, 2023

 #51.
 Tortured Existence

 Aha!
 A card I play in my decks!
 Listen, I use Tortured Existence fairly.
 I swear.
 I don’t use it when I put a Phyresis on my Syr Konrad, the Grim to kill the table.
 Really.
-This is the first card with an actual reprint, but that’s on The List, so it hasn’t budged prices much.
+This is the first card in my ranking with an actual reprint, and it was on The List, so it hasn’t budged prices much.

 #50.
 Gnat Miser